core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ### Communication Overhead

-Each KUDOS messages results in communication overhead.
+Each KUDOS message results in communication overhead.
 This is determined by the following, additional information conveyed in the OSCORE Option (see {{ssec-oscore-option-extensions}}).

 * The second byte of the OSCORE Option value.